 Test & Evaluation Strategy

 The LFT&E Strategy for a given system should be structured and scheduled so that any design changes resulting from the testing and analysis, described in the LFT&E Strategy, may be incorporated before proceeding beyond LRIP.

-There are thee (3) specific types of DT&E are:
+There are three (3) specific types of DT&E are: